geco-bern/dimpeo/README.md

 ## TODO

+- Retrain the model with more cubes (there are more extracted cubes now in `/data_2/dimpeo/cubes/out_failed`)
 - Separate the pixels into a training and test dataset (spatially), to evaluate the spatial generalizability of the method.
 - Train models by holding out different years (not just 2023).